-Building the relationship and creating consistency
+Building the relationship to deliver trust-wide consistency and confidence

-In November 2020, Northern Education Trust initiated their Trust-wide partnership with Lexonik, ensuring their consistency in approach to literacy interventions, teaching and progress across the Trust, as well as strategically aligning assessments with intervention solutions.
+In November 2020, Northern Education Trust (NET) initiated their Trust-wide partnership with Lexonik, ensuring their consistency in approach to literacy interventions, teaching and progress across the Trust, as well as strategically aligning assessments with intervention solutions.

 The journey to this Trust-wide partnership began with developing close relationships with key members of SLT.
 Northern Education Trust saw the impact of Lexonik Advance and Lexonik Leap in 11 schools initially and engaged in consultative conversations with the Directors at Lexonik, exploring an intervention map, using NGRT data from GL Assessment to identify intervention pathways and exploring the strategic solutions Lexonik could offer.